yakaz/buildbot/master/docs/manual/cfg-schedulers.rst

     ``False`` and only applies when ``fileIsImportant`` is given.

+``mergeChanges``
+    By default, when ``treeStableTimer`` expires, the scheduler adds a single build request referencing all changes which passed previous filters.

+    The ``mergeChanges`` callable allows to split those changes in multiple build requests.
+It takes one argument, a list of Change instances, and return a list of change IDs taken from the given list.
+Each returned ID defines a build request which will reference this ID and any precending one.
+Remaining IDs (either after the last returned ID, or all IDs if the callable returned an empty list) forms an additional build request.

 ``reason``
     A string that will be used as the reason for the triggered build.